r-Techsupport/rTS_Wiki/docs/factoids/diskpart-clean.md

 clean
 ```

-Follow the below setps to you want to partition and format the drive.
+Follow the below steps to you want to partition and format the drive.
 You will want to do this unless otherwise instructed.
 ```
 create partition=primary
 format quick fs=ntfs